saucekode/bitstackcode/src/project-bash-task-one-writing-your-first-hello-world-script-1.md

 ---
 art_title: 'Project Bash: Task One - Writing Your First "Hello, World!"
 Script'
-description: In the past few months, I have been learning about bash scripting, and with every new knowledge comes practice in order...
+description: In the past few months, I have been learning about bash scripting, and with every new knowledge comes practice... in order...
 date: 2024-11-19T09:56:00.000Z
 tags:
   - post